dhbridge/curriculum/source/modules/2014-10-07-coaches-guide.markdown

 Questions for the participants to discuss/keep in mind throughout the module:
 1. How is the script parsing the text data?
 2. What are the benefits and limitations of breaking the data into chunks in this way?
-3. How would you speak to how you as the researcher have shaped this dataset?
+3. How would you speak to the ways you as the researcher have shaped this dataset to a colleague?

 **Learning Checks:**
-1. Words, sentences, tokens: what is a token?
+1. Words and tokens: what is NLTK considering a "word"? what is a token?
-2. Collocations and concordances: what are they doing? what analytical value does each have for the research question at hand and for your own work?
+2. Collocations, concordances, and "similar": what are they doing? what analytical value does each have for the research question at hand and for your own work?

 ### Twelve
 Questions for the participants to discuss/keep in mind throughout the module: